 The Federal Court Registry in the Australian Capital Territory is located on the ground floor of the southern wing of the Nigel Bowen Commonwealth Law Courts building at the corner of Childers Street and University Avenue, Canberra City.
-The building is shared with the Family Court of Australia and the Federal Circuit Court of Australia.
+The building is shared with the Federal Circuit and Family Court of Australia.

 Courtrooms 1 and 2 are located on the ground floor and courtroom 7 is located on the first floor in the Family Court wing.

 For your security and safety, closed circuit television surveillance and perimeter security screening operates in the building.
 Your bag or personal belongings will be x-rayed (security staff can assist with lifting heavy bags) and you will be asked to walk through a scanner.
 Refusal to comply may result in you being denied entry to the building.
 Items considered to be a security risk (including cameras) will be confiscated by staff and a receipt provided.
 They will be returned to you on departure from the building.
 Information about prohibited items is displayed in the building's foyer.
 If you have any concerns about your personal security or medical concerns about the screening process, please talk to one of the security staff.

 The public enquiry counter is open between 9.00am and 4.30pm.

 Telephone enquires can be made from 8.30am until 5.00pm, except on weekends and public holidays.

 The Court usually sits from 10.15am until 12.45pm and 2.15pm until 4.30pm.
 However, some Court proceedings may commence earlier so it is a good idea to check the listing details in the Daily Court List.